Wondering about a Coimbra day trip? You’ve come to the right place!

 Located on top of a hill in the heart of the old city, Coimbra University has been one of the oldest and most prestigious universities in Europe since its founding in 1290.
 The university has a long history and tradition that includes over seven centuries of research, teaching and learning.
 It’s also one of only five universities in the world listed as a UNESCO World Heritage site.

 Visiting Coimbra University is like taking a step back into history as you explore its impressive architecture and stunning courtyards.
 It’s a complex of beautiful buildings arranged around the large courtyard called Paço das Escolas.
 It doesn’t really resemble a university at all.
 Students in their black cape uniforms (very Harry Potter-esque) have their separate pathways away from the clearly defined tourist area.
+No matter how much time in Coimbra you might have, no visit to the city is complete without a visit here.

 From its majestic bell tower to its grandiose Baroque library, there is no shortage of things to see here.
 You can explore a good portion of the University grounds yourself but you’ll need to buy an entrance ticket to admire the most beautiful sights – the Royal Palace and Tower, St. Michael’s Chapel, and Joanina Library.